Akinori-Furuta/GW-BASIC/README.md

 > This repositroy is cloned from [GW-BASIC repository](https://github.com/Microsoft/GW-BASIC/).
 >
 > And tried to build by Borland Turbo Assembler and tools.
-Some commnts fix
+Some commits fix
 > errors and help build process.
 >
 > But, I found that some low level I/O functions are missing.